Choosing the Right Plot of Land to Build a House

 8.2 Existing Trees and Plants

-Decide whether existing trees and plants should be removed or preserved, considering their value and environmental impact.
+Additionally, consider whether existing trees should be removed or preserved, factoring in both their aesthetic and environmental impact.

 8.3 Underground Utilities